-We have identified three aspects of banking that need to be addressed by regulation: firstly, the bigger the bank the more the systemic risk; secondly, good banking is about using superior, perhaps internal, information about local risks, and thirdly, bank assessments of risk are inherently pro-cyclical.
+We have identified three aspects of banking that need to be addressed by regulation: first, the bigger the bank the more the systemic risk; second, good banking is about using superior, perhaps internal, information about local risks, and third, bank assessments of risk are inherently pro-cyclical.
 This suggests that good banking regulation should:

-- (1) place additional regulatory costs and scrutiny on the big, systemically important banks; - (2) encourage banks with superior local information; - (3) use measures of inherent risk that, for example, do not chase booms and busts and emphasise the diversification and spread of risks.
+- (i) place additional regulatory costs and scrutiny on the big, systemically important banks; - (ii) encourage banks with superior local information; - (iii) use measures of inherent risk that, for example, do not chase booms and busts and emphasize the diversification and spread of risks.

 Basle II does almost the precise opposite.
 This raises the suspicion that the Basle Accord has been excessively influenced by the large international banks that it is supposed to regulate.
 This is of course exactly what Basle II does look like.
 There is complexity where there should be simplicity.
 There is also a lower capital requirement (an implicit subsidy) to those with quantitative internal risk assessments, without much attention to whether or not these assessments work.
 Whether the Basle Committee has been excessively influenced by the large banks or not, we can never be sure.
-What is of concern is that the points of regulation do not meet the points of market failure and they miss in a way that benefits those that regulation should be toughest on.
+What is of concern is that the points of regulation do not meet the points of market failure, and they miss in a way that benefits those that regulation should be toughest on.
 Equally, or more seriously, the new regulation may inappropriately and unfairly harm developing countries, the weakest in the world economy.

 The implications of this outcome are significant and harmful to financial stability.
-Use of models on their own do not keep banks away from bad lending.
+Use of models on their own does not keep banks away from bad lending.
 Moreover, common internal processes across financial institutions lead to financial instability.
 The principal implications of quantitative internal risk assessments are daily, price-sensitive risk limits which require a bank to reduce its exposure to risk when the estimated probability of losses rise as a result of a decline in the price of an asset, or a rise in the volatility or correlation of asset prices.
 When a handful of banks use these systems, everyone may be better off.
-But if every bank uses them, and they have herded into similar positions, then when a price decline causes one bank to hit its risk limit, other banks hit theirs too.
-As many banks try to sell the same asset at the same time, prices plummet and volatility and correlation soar, causing the risk limits of more banks to be hit.14
+However, if every bank uses them, and they have herded into similar positions, then when a price decline causes one bank to hit its risk limit, other banks hit theirs too.
+As many banks try to sell the same asset at the same time, prices plummet and volatility and correlation soar, causing the risk limits of more banks to be hit.5

-13 See, Galbraith, (reprinted 1997).
-14 For a more detailed discussion, see Persaud (2003b).
+4 See, Galbraith (reprinted 1997).